OnionUI/Themes/README.md

 ## Console Icon Packs

-To install an icon pack you can either replace the icons in `Icons/` on your SD card, or use the temporary workaround tool, [IconThemer](https://github.com/OnionUI/Onion/wiki/Third-Party-Apps#iconthemer).
-Icon switching will be available in Onion V4.1.
+To install an icon pack you can either:
+- replace the icons in `Icons/` on your SD card, or
+- use the [IconThemer](https://github.com/OnionUI/Onion/wiki/Third-Party-Apps#iconthemer) tool to apply theme supplied icon packs.

+> Icon switching will be available in Onion V4.1

 ### Standalone Icon Packs